 No cash flow forecast should be set in stone.
 Once a cash flow forecast report is ready, monitor your company operations closely.
-It's inevitable that unforeseen expenses, payment delays, or other issue may arise that will affect your inflows.
+It's inevitable that unforeseen expenses, payment delays, or another issue may arise that will affect your inflows.
 You also need to establish an acceptable budget variance on cash flow projections and make adjustments where necessary.
-Whenever the opportunity arises, refining cash flow forecasts for more accurate results.
+Whenever the opportunity arises, refine cash flow forecasts for more accurate results.

 Interested in learning more about how to develop an effective short-term cash flow forecasting system?